Justin Trudeau announces Canada is banning assault-style weapons

-Trudeau cited numerous mass killings in the country, including the killing of 22 people in Nova Scotia in April, which he described as "the deadliest rampage in our country's history."
+Trudeau cited numerous mass shootings in the country, including the rampage in which a gunman killed 23 people in Nova Scotia in April.
+Trudeau described it as "the deadliest rampage in our country's history."

 "Canadians deserve more than thoughts and prayers,” Trudeau said.